bhowmickkrishnendu/shrimad-bhagavad-gita-nextjs/README.md

 - `out/` – Generated static site after build (do not edit manually)

 ## Customization
-- Edit `src/app/page.tsx` to change content, images, or layout.
+- Edit `src/app/page.tsx` to change content, images, loader, or layout.
 - Update SEO/meta tags in the `<Head>` section of `page.tsx`.

 ## License